-- J. The applicant's one hundred (100) year flood elevation determination will be used as criteria for requiring in Zones A and AE that: (3-13-07, 3-8-22) - 1.
-All new construction or substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the one hundred (100) year flood elevation; - 2.
-That all new construction or substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the one hundred (100) year flood level; or together with attendant utility and sanitary facilities, shall: - a.
-Be flood-proofed so that below the one hundred (100) year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; (3-13-07) - b.
+- L. The applicant's base flood elevation determination will be used as criteria for requiring in Zones A and AE that: (3-13-07, 3-8-22, 3-12-24) - 1.
+All new construction or substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the base flood elevation; (3-12-24) - 2.
+All new construction or substantial improvements of non-residential structures have the lowest floor (including basement) elevated to or above the base flood elevation, or together with attendant utility and sanitary facilities, shall: (3-12-24) - a.
+Be flood-proofed so that below the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water; (3-13-07, 3-12-24) - b.
 Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and - c.
-Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section. - K. ALL MANUFACTURED HOMES to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood level; and be securely anchored to resist flotation, collapse, or lateral movement.
+Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section. - M. ALL MANUFACTURED HOMES to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood level; and be securely anchored to resist flotation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
-This requirement is in addition to applicable state and local anchoring requirements for resisting wind force. - L. ALL RECREATIONAL VEHICLES placed on sites within Zones A and E shall either: (3-13-07) - 1.
+This requirement is in addition to applicable state and local anchoring requirements for resisting wind force. - N. ALL RECREATIONAL VEHICLES placed on sites within Zones A and AE shall either: (3-13-07, 3-12-24) - 1.
 Be on the site for fewer than one hundred eighty (180) consecutive days; - 2.
-Be fully licensed and ready for highway use; or - 3.
-Meet all standards of section 60.3(b)(1) of the National Flood Insurance Program Regulations and the elevation and anchoring requirements for "manufactured homes" in Paragraph (c) (6) of section 60.3. - M. FOR ALL NEW CONSTRUCTION AND SUBSTANTIAL IMPROVEMENTS, fully enclosed areas below the lowest floor that are subject to flooding are permitted provided they meet the following requirements: - 1.
-The enclosed area is unfinished or flood resistant, usable solely for the parking of vehicles, building access or storage; - 2.
-The area is not a basement; - 3.
+Be fully licensed, on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions (3-12-24); or - 3.
+Meet all standards of this ordinance and the elevation and anchoring requirements for manufactured homes in this ordinance (3-12-24). - O. FOR ALL NEW CONSTRUCTION AND SUBSTANTIAL IMPROVEMENTS, fully enclosed areas below the lowest floor that are subject to flooding are permitted provided they meet the following requirements: - 1.
+The enclosed area is unfinished or flood resistant, usable solely for the parking of vehicles, building access or storage;

+- 2. The area is not a basement; - 3.
 Shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria;

-- a.
-A minimum of two (2) openings having a total net area of not less than one (1) square inch for every square foot of enclosed area subject to flooding shall be provided. - b.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria; - a.
+A minimum of two (2) flood openings having a total net area of not less than one (1) square inch for every square foot of enclosed area subject to flooding shall be provided.
+(3-12-24) - b.
 The bottom of all openings shall be no higher than one (1) foot above grade. - c.
 Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwater.

-N. VARIANCES AND APPEALS.
+P. VARIANCES AND APPEALS.